The coherent-state transformation in quantum electrodynamics coupled cluster theory: Renormalized QED-CC

-where we introduced singly ecited determinants, $\ket{\Phi^a_i}$, and one-photon states, $\ket{1_c}$, respectively.
-We find now for both photon and mixed amplitude equations a new contribution resulting from the CS-transformation in contrast to the energy expression, where only mixed amplitudes contributed to the renormalization term.
-Thus, CS-renormalized single-photon excitations modify the QED-CC correlation energy only indirectly via their influence on other amplitudes.
+Here, we introduced singly-excited determinants, $\ket{\Phi^a_i}$, and single-photon states, $\ket{1_c}$, respectively.
+In contrast to the energy expression, we find a new contribution for both photon \textit{and} mixed-doubles amplitude equations resulting from the CS transformation.
+Thus, CS-transformed single-photon excitations directly modify the QED-CC polaritonic ground state approximation but affect the QED-CC correlation energy only indirectly via their influence on other amplitudes.
+As noted above, we shall see in the following discussion that this statement holds only for single-photon truncations of the polaritonic cluster operator.